+You may wish to introduce or review this topic using the wetlands metaphor activity developed by Project WET (https://sites.duke.edu/bayougrace/smithridge-curriculum-summer-2012/week-2-rivers-and-estuaries/348-2/).
+In this activity, wetland ecological roles are related to analogous human needs, such as the need for nurseries, shelter, and a resting place during travel.

 - a.
-You may wish to introduce or review this topic using the Wetland Metaphors Activity posted on the EPA web site.
-In this activity, wetland ecological roles are related to analogous human needs, such as the need for nurseries, shelter, and a resting place during travel. - b.
-Have students read the basic background information about wetland services and ecological roles "Ecosystem Services of Wetlands."
-Extensive additional information on wetland services is available here Wetland ecosystem services - c.
+Have students read the basic background information about wetland services and ecological roles "Ecosystem Services of Wetlands." - b.
 Ask students to suggest as many services as possible that are provided by wetlands and coastal ecosystems, and list them on the board, noting whether they are most helpful for plants and wildlife, the physical environment, or human activities and property.
 Have students record this list for use with stewardship and outreach projects.